Woodville Gardens, South Australia: Demographics and social history

+Shop outlets on Hanson Road in 2006.

 Woodville Gardens is home to a large immigrant population.
 The initial settlement of the suburb coincided with a large wave of immigrants from Eastern Europe arriving in Australia, following the Second World War.
 The South Australian Housing Trust built large numbers of homes in the area.
 As a result of the industries established in the 1940s and 1950s the population was mainly working class in character.
 Being a new suburb in the immediate post-World War II period, the baby boom was very apparent.
 With de-industrialisation from the 1980s, the mean age of the population grew older and unemployment grew.
 Most of the children of immigrants have moved on, leaving a large number of immigrant retirees still living in the area.
 This is reflected in the peak enrolment at Ridley Grove Primary School, which peaked at 880 in 1961.
 The essay by Campbell in the reference list below evokes the character of the suburb in the 1950s.
 There was another wave of immigration in the 1980s, when Vietnamese immigrants arrived after the Vietnam War.
 Currently, more than 50% of the population is from a non-English speaking background.